-By receiving LEED certification, you are documenting to the homeowner or business owner that you have taken the steps to ensure a building’s durability, energy-efficiency, and its impact on the environment.
+By receiving LEED certification, you are documenting to the homeowner or business owner that you have taken the steps to insure a building’s durability, energy-efficiency, and its impact on the environment.
 LEED has five primary rating reference guides that it uses to certify a building.
 They are as follows:

 LEED AP BD+C: This rating system is used for new constructions, school projects, core & shell buildings, healthcare projects, retail buildings, and major renovations.
 How To Get Your Building Certified?